 Diabetic retinopathy has 2 stages: non-proliferative and proliferative.

 Non-Proliferative Diabetic Retinopathy (NPDR)

-NPDR occurs when the retinal blood vessels leak, resulting in the swelling of the macula (macular edema).
-Macula, found at the center of the retina, is responsible for our “keenest vision.”
+NPDR occurs when the wall of your retinal blood vessels weaken and develop tiny bulges or microaneurysms.
+These cause blockage of your arteries, eventually leading to the leakage of fluid and blood into the retina.
+The macula, found at the center of the retina, is responsible for our “keenest vision.”
 It is important because it provides the sharpness we need to read, drive, and see fine details.
 Additionally, macular edema is the most common cause of vision loss among diabetics.